pfq/PFQ/INSTALL.md

 `cabal install --only-dep pfq-framework.cabal`

-Because of the strict dependencies of package versions imposed by authors, it could happen that this command fails.
+Because of the dependencies of package imposed by authors, it could happen that this command fails.
-Hence, to relax upper bounds limits use the following one:
+Hence, to relax upper bounds limits you might want to use the --allow-newer option:

 `cabal install --only-dep --allow-newer pfq-framework.cabal`